MrPauloJ/Economics/README.md

 # Economics

-This repository share the codes developed during economics degree.
+This repository share the codes developed during my economics degree.

 ### Overview

 - Each subject is separated by folders
-  - Macroeconomics (Macro)
+  - Macroeconomics
-  - Math Lab (LabMat)
+  - Math Lab
-  - Introduction to Microsimulation (Microssimulação)
+  - Introduction to Microsimulation
+  - Monetary Economics